guilhermebkel/k8s-microservices-study/README.md

 <a name="readiness-and-liveness-probe"></a>

 ## Readiness and Liveness Probe
-When we increase the number of pod instances, after the new pods are up, and will need some seconds before being able to receive requests (what can give back a 502 response).
+When we increase the number of pod instances, after the new pods are up, they will need some seconds before being able to receive requests (what can give back a 502 response).

 To solve this problem, a approach we can take in order to solve this problem is adding a ```readinessProbe``` configuration to the **Pod .yaml**.